-Bananas are the most popular fruit in the U.S., with more consumed annually than apples and oranges combined.
+Bananas are the most popular fruit in the world, with more than 100 billion consumed annually.
 Bananas have been sold in North America since the late 1800s, although the popular variety at that time is not the one we enjoy today.
 In 1890, a disease spread throughout banana-growing regions of Latin America and the Caribbean and destroyed many banana farms.
-Research began in the early 1900s to develop a disease-resistant banana, which led to the introduction of the Cavendish banana—the kind we find in grocery store produce departments today.
+Research began in the early 1900s to develop a disease-resistant banana, which led to the introduction of the Cavendish banana—the kind we find in the produce department of grocery stores today.

 Bananas are often grown on large plantations, with workers living on site.
-In Central America, these are owned and operated by large multinational corporations that also manage the fruit’s preparation for the consumers and its distribution.
+In Central America, these are owned and operated by large multinational corporations that also manage the fruit’s preparation for the consumers as well as its distribution.
 These plantations, often developed on land obtained by corporations at an unusually low cost, “are effectively run as enclave economies.”
 This kind of structure—in which non-local, export-based industries control regional production—is rife with human rights abuses, which have been and continue to be widespread in the banana industry.
-The U.S. Labor and Education in the Americas Project reported that in 2011-2012 alone, seven Guatemalan banana union members were murdered.
-The countries that are the primary exporters of bananas—such as Ecuador, Guatemala, Costa Rica, and others—have poor records on the enforcement of labor laws, whether from lack of resources or political will.
+In 2011–2012 alone, seven Guatemalan banana union members were murdered.
+Many of the countries that are the primary exporters of bananas—such as Ecuador, Colombia, Costa Rica, Guatemala, and others.—have poor records on the enforcement of labor laws, whether from lack of resources or political will.

-Workers are rarely paid overtime, and wages, even in those cases where they are in accord with the legal minimum in the region, are not sufficient to cover the cost of living.
+Workers are also rarely paid overtime, and wages, even in those cases where they are in accordance with the legal minimum in the region, are not sufficient to cover the cost of basic needs.
+“At one Chiquita-owned plantation in particular, Finca Santa Rita, workers have suffered wage theft, anti-union retaliation, grueling labor conditions, and ‘have struggled for years to resolve conflicts with management and gain secure recognition of their membership,’ reports ILRF’s US Labor Education in the Americas Project (USLEAP).”

-Child laborers were also regularly exposed to agrochemicals, usually without protective equipment—handling the pesticide-coated sheets of plastic that cover bananas still on the stalk, applying fungicides before shipping, or even working while pesticides were sprayed aerially over the plantation.
-Shortly after being exposed to these chemicals, they experienced a long list of negative reactions “including headaches, fever, dizziness, red eyes, stomachaches, nausea, vomiting, trembling and shaking, itching, burning nostrils, fatigue, and aching bones.”
-The long-term health effects of these working conditions can only be guessed at.
+Child laborers are also regularly exposed to agrochemicals, usually without protective equipment—handling the pesticide-coated sheets of plastic that cover bananas still on the stalk, applying fungicides before shipping, or even working while pesticides are sprayed aerially over the plantation.
+Shortly after being exposed to these chemicals, they experienced a long list of negative reactions “including headaches, fever, dizziness, red eyes, stomach aches, nausea, vomiting, trembling and shaking, itching, burning nostrils, fatigue, and aching bones.”
+It can be presumed that these working conditions have long-term, unfavorable health effects.

 Global trade and impact on women farmers

-Until recently, the European Union imposed a 25 percent tariff on Central American bananas, which better enabled African and Caribbean farmers to compete with U.S. multinational corporations.
-The World Trade Organization determined that the tariff was illegal, and its discontinuation has threatened already-struggling banana farmers outside of Central America.
+Back in 1993, the European Union imposed a 25 percent tariff on Central American bananas, which better enabled African and Caribbean farmers to compete with U.S. multinational corporations.
+The World Trade Organization determined that the tariff was illegal, and when it was discontinued in 2009, it obviously affected already-struggling banana farmers outside of Central America.

 Environmental impacts: Clear-cutting and chemical use